shubhambbdic/shubhambbdic/README.md

 - Software Engineer at Private Deal (2019-Present)
   - Worked on building and maintaining various microservices using languages such as Java and Python
   - Implemented new features and performance optimizations, resulting in a 20% increase in overall system efficiency
-- Intern at ABC Company (2018)
-  - Contributed to the development of a web application using technologies such as React and Node.js
-  - Assisted in the testing and debugging of the application, leading to a successful launch

 # Education

-- Bachelor's Degree in Computer Science from University of California, Berkeley (2019)
+- Bachelor's Degree in Computer Science from AKTU Lucknow UP India (2019)
   - Completed coursework in data structures, algorithms, and software engineering
-  - Participated in a capstone project where we built a social media platform from scratch

 # Skills

-- Proficient in Java, Python, and JavaScript
+- Proficient in PHP, Laravel, and JavaScript
-- Experience with React, Node.js, and Spring Boot
+- Experience with Vue.js, HTML and CSS
 - Familiar with agile development methodologies

 # Contact

-Feel free to reach out to me via email (shubhamtiwari@email.com) or LinkedIn (linkedin.com/in/shubhamtiwari).
+Feel free to reach out to me via email (shubhambbdic@gmail.com) or LinkedIn ([linkedin.com/in/shubhamtiwari](https://www.linkedin.com/in/shubham-tiwari-839885195)).
 I'm always open to discussing new opportunities or just connecting with like-minded individuals.